DavesCodeMusings/BH1750-MicroPython/README.md

     demo()
 ```

 What's been done above is to take the original program and rearrange the constants and program logic into class variables and methods.
-Most notably, the sending of Power On and Measurement commands has been placed inside a method called `measure()`, while the reading of the resulting Lux measurement is in the method called `illumination()`
+Most notably, the sending of Power On and Measurement commands has been placed inside a method called `measure()`, while the reading of the resulting Lux measurement is in the method called `illuminance()`

 > The names of the methods were insprired by the naming of [MicroPython DHT22](https://docs.micropython.org/en/latest/esp32/quickref.html#dht-driver) methods.
-But rather than temperature and humidity, we have only illumination.
+But rather than temperature and humidity, we have only illuminance.

 But what's missing inside the class shown above is any reference to the `sleep_ms(180)`.
 We know it's required from reading the BH1750 datasheet.
 So why is it missing?